-Household cooking and other domestic appliances that you purchase yourself - such as microwaves, toasters, rice cookers, kettles, beverage makers, humidifiers, heating units, washing machines, dishwashers, fridges and freezers are not allowed in halls.
+Household cooking and other domestic appliances that you purchase yourself - such as microwaves, toasters, kettles, beverage makers, humidifiers, heating units, washing machines, dishwashers, fridges and freezers are not allowed in halls.
 They are provided for you by the University.
 You may bring rice cookers and your own iron.

 You are not allowed to use any electrical items for cooking, heating your room or heating water in your study bedroom.
 If you need a fridge in your study bedroom for medical reasons then the University would need a supporting medical certificate.
 Please contact Warwick Accommodation prior to your arrival or, if already on campus, talk to a member of your Residential Life Team.